 Now that we know why you’d want to use music, let’s look at how and where you can use music in your podcasts.
 Using your music effectively can make a big difference when properly executed in the podcast.
-Even the smallest tones and beats can be a gamechanger.
+Even the smallest tones and beats can be a game-changer.

 Liven Up Your Intro

 The podcast intro sets the stage for your podcast episode and gets your listener pumped and ready to actively listen.
-You’ll want to have an intro paragraph for every episode to hook in the listener and get them to stay to the end.
+You’ll want to have an intro paragraph for every episode to hook in the listener and get them to stay until the end.
 Your intro will be over a section of music that is tied to your podcast.
 Your intros should be different, but familiar.